rstudio-conf-2020/js-for-shiny/setup.md

 Be sure to include the `dependencies = TRUE`!

+If you're installing `devtools` for the first time, you may find the [System Setup][r-pkgs-setup] of the [_R Packages_ book][r-pkgs] to be helpful.

 :information_source: There is a minor issue with `rmarkdown` limited specifically to version 2.0.
 If you have `rmarkdown` 2.0 installed, I recommend updating to a newer version.
 The current version of `rmarkdown` on CRAN is ![](https://www.r-pkg.org/badges/version/rmarkdown).
 If the CRAN version is 2.0.5 or higher, install from CRAN; otherwise use

 ```r
 devtools::install_github("rstudio/rmarkdown")
 ```

+#### Other R Requirements

+I've included all of the packages that we'll need in the dependencies of `js4shiny` except for the [tidyverse].
+Please make sure you have at least the core tidyverse packages installed.

+The final R detail is that we will be building a package during the workshop when we create an htmlwidget.
+We won't focus on the mechanics of package building in the workshop.
+If you're not familiar with package development,
+I recommend taking a look a [R Packages][r-pkgs] by Hadley Wickham and Jenny Bryan.
+At a minimum,
+please review the [System Setup][r-pkgs-setup] chapter, in particular the section on the [R build toolchain][r-pkgs-setup-tools] to ensure that your laptop will be ready to build a package.

 ### Browser